 Shaw: It's a jig.
-I've got two of them in there, one's black and blue and one's like a green pumpkin, but there two jigs that stay in there and that are coming out on tournament day.
+I've got two of them in there, one's black and blue, and one's like a green pumpkin, but two jigs stay in there and are coming out on tournament day.
 They're just a jig.
 Real similar to this, but not quite.
-This is more of a flipping jig and it's a little bit lighter, more of a casting jig, so you can pitch it around, cast it, do a lot of cool things with it.
+This is more of a flipping jig, and it's a little bit lighter, more of a casting jig, so you can pitch it around, cast it, and do a lot of cool things with it.

 Keri: What kind of rods?

 Shaw: Zebco Quantum Shaw Grigsby.
-PT Tour Edition and so these are Kevins, these are crankbait, spinnerbaits, Kevin VanDam and that one is a Hackney, the gray one and Smoke is the bomb, that is the reel that I just absolutely have fallen in love with.
+PT Tour Edition.
+These are Kevin's; these are crankbaits, spinnerbaits, Kevin VanDam, and that one is a Hackney.
+The gray one and Smoke is the bomb.
+That is the reel that I just absolutely have fallen in love with.
 It's not the most pricey, the KVDs are the most pricey, but the Smoke is light and just everything.

 Keri: I love TroKar hooks.

 Shaw: They're all extremely sharp.
-The TK190 is the hook that we designed, the old HP hook, a high performance hook that we designed back in the late '80s.
-A friend of mine, Tommy Clark designed it, we kind of modified, worked on it, we got a few features right and got it to where literally you get a bite, you set the hook and you've pretty much caught every fish.
-It still to this day sells very, very well and they decided to put it into their line of TroKar hooks, which I thought was exceptionally nice of them.
+The TK190 is the hook we designed, the old HP hook, a high-performance hook that we designed back in the late '80s.
+A friend of mine, Tommy Clark, designed it.
+We modified, and worked on it, we got a few features right and got it to where you get a bite, you set the hook, and you've pretty much caught every fish.
+It still, to this day, sells very, very well.
+They decided to put it into their line of TroKar hooks, which was exceptionally nice of them.

-Their tube hook is what they call it and it is, it's superior for tubes, grubs, but it's actually really good just flipping, pitching, craws, just any soft plastic it's the best hook.
-I'm trying to get them to maybe upsize it to get a 5/0, 6/0 in it would be tremendous.
+Their tube hook is what they call it, and it is.
+It's superior for tubes and grubs, but it's good for flipping, pitching, craws, and any soft plastic.
+It's the best hook.
+I'm trying to get them to upsize it to get a 5/0, 6/0 in it would be tremendous.
 I may not use any other hook if I've got that one in there.
 That's the TK190, TroKar 190 tube hook.
-Then there's the TK130, which is what you're looking at right here on this one and that's also on this flipping stick there.
+Then there's the TK130, which is what you're looking at right here on this one, and that's also on this flipping stick there.

 It's the big, wide gap, heavy wire flipping hook, straight shank.
 Beautiful flipping hook.
 It's just devastatingly effective.
-You really catch a high percentage of them on it, so those are probably my two main.
-Then if I'm drop shotting it's a TK110, like a 1/0, that's for drop shotting when you have a hook buried Texas style so that's you're in and around cover.
+You catch a high percentage of them on it, so those are my two main ones.
+Then if I'm drop shotting, it's a TK110, like a 1/0.
+That's for drop shotting when you have a hook buried Texas style, so that's you're in and around cover.

-Even a lot of times I just like that hook so much I'm getting to the point where I'm not necessarily nose-hooking.
-If I nose hook it's the TK150, that's the drop shot hook that they have that's another TroKar razor sharp little nose hook, octopus style hook.
-Then sometimes I use the big TK120, it's a beefy extra wide gap hook with a 90-degree kind of a Z bend on the front to hold your bait on and all that, but I prefer using the 130 and the 190 probably more than anything.
-Those are my biggies
+Even a lot of times, I just like that hook so much that I'm getting to the point where I'm not necessarily nose-hooking.
+If I nose hook, it's the TK150; that's the drop shot hook they have that's another TroKar razor sharp little nose hook, octopus style hook.
+Then sometimes I use the big TK120, it's a beefy extra wide gap hook with a 90-degree kind of a Z bend on the front to hold your bait on and all that, but I prefer using the 130 and the 190, probably more than anything.
+Those are my biggies.